 - Silver will tarnish whenever it is exposed to oxygen; keeping it in enclosed spaces like display cabinets or flatware storage chests will vastly reduce the rate at which it tarnishes.
-If you place Hagerty Protection Strips in your display cabinet (or any enclosed space) the rate of tarnish will be reduced further still.
+If you place Hagerty or 3M Protection Strips in your display cabinet (or any enclosed space) the rate of tarnish will be reduced further still.

 - Keep your silver dry whenever possible.
 Tap water and food residue can cause tarnish and stains if left in contact with your silver for a significant length of time.
 Resist the temptation to leave the dishes for the morning after a dinner party and definitely do not leave your silver to “soak” overnight.

 - Salt is really the only food that is corrosive to silver.
 Silver should never have direct contact with salt and whenever possible you should avoid prolonged contact with salty foods (overnight for example).
 Also avoid direct contact with bleach, plastic wrap, plastic bags and especially rubber bands.

 - For long-term storage, you should make sure your silver is clean and dry.
 Then pack it in clean tissue or cloth and put it inside a sealed plastic bag.